 - Location (RSS appends this to the end of the title, such as Senior Concert at Arts Center)

 - All Events or Filtered Results: All Localist platform has a built-in subscription box on every filtered results page (this is not available on the homepage).
 It is located to the right of the event listings and underneath the filters.

 - My Plans: A user can subscribe to only events that they’ve RSVP’d to via the I’m Going button.

 - Group or Place Landing Pages: When on the landing page, select View Full Calendar… then use the subscribe box displayed under the filters on the right side.

 Google Calendar Details

-- Outlook doesn’t allow subscribing to an ICS file with multiple events, such as a the filter results.
+- Outlook doesn’t allow subscribing to an ICS file with multiple events, such as a the “All Events” page or selecting a Filter Item.
 Events will be added, but they will not be connected so the events won’t update to reflect future changes.
 If you copy the link to the ICS file and manually subscribe to it in Outlook then the events will be added and updated accordingly.

 - Windows Outlook handles importing an ICS file with one event in the ICS adds a single event to a calendar, but multiple events in the ICS as a new calendar.
 The ICS we generate for a single event always contains all instances of the event so it’s up to the calendar program how it’s imported.